codingcyclist/ha_strava/README.md

 * Power (Watts)
 * \# Trophies

 **One additional sensor entity** will be available for every Strava activity to display Date & Title of the underlying activity.
+To map a name to an activities's GPS start location, Strava Home Assistant relies on the free API at [geocode.xyz](https://geocode.xyz).
+In the event that Strava Home Assistant cannot fetch a location name from geocode.xyz, it'll put "Paradise City" as the default location.

 Since every Strava activity gets its own virtual device, you can use the underlying sensor data in your **Dashboards and Automations**, just as you'd use any other sensor data in Home Assistant.
 To learn how to display information about your most recent Strava Activities, please reference the **UI-configuration example** below.